Amperial/AlmightyNotch/README.md

 ---

 Creating an event
-- Extend the type of event it will be (for example [WorldEvent](https://github.com/ampayne2/RandomEvents/blob/master/src/main/java/me/ampayne2/randomevents/api/WorldEvent.java)).
+- Extend the type of event it will be (for example [WorldEvent](https://github.com/ampayne2/AlmightyNotch/blob/master/src/main/java/me/ampayne2/almightynotch/event/WorldEvent.java)).
 Then implement the methods and add your functionality.
-Don't forget to broadcast the occur message!
 ```
 public class SolarFlareEvent extends WorldEvent {
     public SolarFlareEvent() {